ShinRalexis/FocusCatalog/README.md

 This chaos makes it nearly impossible to keep a clean workflow, remember what each model does, or quickly find the right LoRA for a project.

 FocusCatalog fixes that.
-It brings clarity and structure to your model library: scans your folders, generates an index with thumbnails, shows file size and date, and — if desired — fetches previews and trigger words directly from Civitai.
+It brings clarity and structure to your model library: scans your folders, generates an index with thumbnails, shows file size and date, and, if desired, fetches previews and trigger words directly from Civitai.
 What used to be a messy folder now becomes a clear, searchable visual catalog.

 ✨ Features